who we are

 Chris Deacon has over 40 years’ experience in the communications field.
 Since the early 1970s when he became a technical guru at Radio ANU, he has been a radio presenter, broadcast and recording engineer, and has amassed experience in constructing AM and FM stations, while maintaining a distinguished professional career in international telecommunications at Government and private levels.

-Currently Manager Technology of Canberra’s ArtSound FM, Chris brings an extensive working knowledge of broadcast audio, IT and RF design, acoustics and business development.
+Currently Manager Technology of both Canberra’s ArtSound FM and 1CMS (Canberra Multicultural Service), Chris brings an extensive working knowledge of broadcast audio, IT and RF design, acoustics and business development.
 He designed and built the analogue studio consoles used at Artsound (design available for home constructors), and more recently did a design-from-scratch of the acoustic and construction planning for Artsound’s music recording studio.
 He is often sought to provide advice and guidance to established and fledgling stations and aspirant licensees.

 Chris holds a number of awards, and in 2009 he was awarded the Order of Australia for service to community radio.